yizhiwang96/Slice3D/README.md

 #### Generated Slice Images to 3D
-First, we orgnize the generated slice images according to the layout of `data`.
+First, we organize the generated slice images according to the layout of `data`.
 In `gen_slices`, run:
 ```
 python re_org_slices.py --name_dataset objaverse
 ```